 We’re committed to supporting our students financially if their situation has been affected by the coronavirus pandemic.

 Student Hardship Fund

-Our hardship fund has always been in place to assist students facing difficult situations, but since the COVID-19 outbreak in early 2020, we’ve significantly increased the hardship fund budget to ensure sufficient support is available.
+Our hardship fund has always been in place to assist students facing difficult situations, but since the start of the COVID-19 outbreak in early 2020, we’ve significantly increased the hardship fund budget to ensure sufficient support is available.
 The hardship fund can be accessed by all students to cover a wide range of needs.

 You can apply for funds to help with practical solutions to aid your learning.
 For example, to pay for: